|Sidney Godolphin, 1st earl of Godolphin|

 |1668||Member of parliament starting out as a Whig|

 Besides being remembered as an English Prime-minister, Godolphin is also remembered for his activities in horse-breeding

-When looking at this career path one might be tempted to think that being Lord Treasurer is more important than commissioner of the treasury.
-It is, but the office of Lord Treasurer was often vacant, meaning the commissioner controlled the treasury.
+When looking at this career path one might be tempted to think that being Lord Treasurer is more important than being First Lord of the commission of the treasury.
+It is, but the office of Lord Treasurer was often vacant, meaning that a powerful First Lord of the Commission could also control the treasury.

 The History of parliament has a nice biography of Godolphin.

 The Dictionary of National Biography has an article about Godolphin.

 The list of Treasurers and Commissioners of the Treasury 1660-1870 that can be found at British History Online is extremely useful to get a grip on Godolphin's appointments at the treasury.